MarkEEaton/open-journal-matcher/README.md

 * Open Science Conference.
 February 17, 2021.
 * Electronic Resources & Libraries.
 March 11, 2021.

-This project is partly supported by a grant of Google Cloud Platform credits.
+This project is partly supported by a PSC CUNY Research grant, and a grant of Google Cloud Platform credits.